hackclub/hackclub/workshops/dodge/README.md

 ## How To Use This Tutorial

 Use this tutorial in the most beneficial way to you!
-Don't feel that you have to follow each of the steps very carefully and rigidly before you move on.
-You could do anything including:
+Don't feel that you have to follow each of the steps very carefully and rigidly.
+You could do anything, including:

 - Only looking at the code examples and not reading any of the explanations
 - Copy the code from final code example and only looking at each section when